fphilipe/psql2csv/README.md

-    -h, --help             show this help, then exit --delimiter=DELIMITER  use a different delimiter than comma (e.g. $'\t' for tab) --quote=QUOTE          which quoting character to use (defaults to double-quote) --null=NULL            specify a string that represents a NULL value (defaults to nothing) --encoding=ENCODING    use a different encoding than UTF8 (Excel likes LATIN1) --no-header            do not output a header
+    -h, --help             show this help, then exit --delimiter=DELIMITER  use a different delimiter than comma (e.g. $'\t' for tab) --quote=QUOTE          which quoting character to use (defaults to double-quote) --escape=ESCAPE        which escape character to use (defaults to QUOTE) --null=NULL            specify a string that represents a NULL value (defaults to nothing) --encoding=ENCODING    use a different encoding than UTF8 (Excel likes LATIN1) --no-header            do not output a header